 Oldenhoff’s third treatment tier includes a systemic such as oclacitinib or steroids to relieve the itching.
 However, he cautions, the fact that the dog stops his mad scratching doesn’t mean the fleas are gone.
 “When these therapies are prescribed, the owner must be made aware that the pet will be feeling much more comfortable, but the flea infestation is still present, and thus flea control must still continue.”

-Other FAD treatment considerations include medications for secondary bacterial and yeast infections, and a dewormer for tapeworms.
+Other Flea allergy dermatitis treatment considerations include medications for secondary bacterial and yeast infections, and a dewormer for tapeworms.
 Fleas harbor Dipylidium caninum larvae, aka the flea tapeworm.
 If an infected flea is ingested—for example, as the dog grooms himself—the larvae develop into adult tapeworms in the dog’s intestines.
 According to the Center for Disease Control, the risk of a Dipylidium infection is rare in humans, and the infection rarely causes harm to either humans or animals; treatment with oral praziquantel is simple and effective.

 If flea control depends on flea products, and these have been used for many years, do fleas develop resistance?
 Hypothetically, they could, or the problem may be one of perception.
 As Michael W. Dryden, DVM, PhD, notes in Clinician’s Brief, “The continued emergence of fleas in a home and the presence of fleas on pets for several weeks after treatment [are] actually quite normal.
 In fact, the problem often worsens before it improves, depending on the number of eggs deposited and survivability of larvae.”